dmacvicar/terraform-provider-libvirt/docs/providers/libvirt/r/domain.html.markdown

   cloud-init won't cause the domain to be recreated, however the change will have effect on the next reboot.
 * `cpu` - (Optional) Configures CPU mode.
+* `filesystem` - (Optional) An array of one or more host filesystems to attach to the domain.
+The `filesystem` object structure is documented below.

 There is an optional `coreos_ignition` parameter:
 * `coreos_ignition` (Optional) The `libvirt_ignition` resource that is to be used by